- Drivers Xsens Port Devices Replicator

 The ROS node is a wrapper around the mtdevice::MTDevice class.
 It can publish the following topics, depending on the configuration of the device:

-• /imu/data (sensor_msgs::Imu): orientation, angular velocity, linear acceleration,
+(sensor_msgs::Imu): orientation, angular velocity, linear acceleration,/fix

-• /raw_fix (sensor_msgs::NavSatFix): longitude, latitude, altitude (from ONLY GPS),
+(sensor_msgs::NavSatFix): longitude, latitude, altitude (from ONLY GPS),/fix_extended

-• /fix_extended (gps_common::GPSFix): more complete GPS information than /fix,
+(gps_common::GPSFix): more complete GPS information than /fix

-• /magnetic (geometry_msgs::Vector3Stamped): direction of magnetic field,
+(geometry_msgs::Vector3Stamped): direction of magnetic field,/temperature

-• /analog_in1 (std_msgs::UInt16): first analog input,
+(std_msgs::UInt16): first analog input,/analog_in2

-• /analog_in2 (std_msgs::UInt16): second analog input.
+(std_msgs::UInt16): second analog input.

 It can also publish diagnostics information.

-Finally, it always publishes the decoded message as a std_msgs::String representing the Python dictionary on /imu_data_str.
+Finally, it always publishes the decoded message as a std_msgs::String representing the Python dictionary on /imu_data_str

-If the IMU is set to raw mode, the values of the /imu/data, /velocity and /magnetic topics are the 16 bits output of the AD converters and therefore not in usual units.
+topics are the 16 bits output of the AD converters and therefore not in usual units.

 The covariance information in the sensor_msgs::Imu message are filled with default values from the MTx/MTi/MTi-G documentation but may not be exact; it also does not correspond to the covariance of the internal XKF.